Parenting Educators

 OPEC Parenting Educator Professional Development System – This is a professional development platform for professionals who teach parents.
 It is free, it takes very little time and talks well with the ORO (Oregon Registry Online) System.
 If you are a contracted Parenting Educator with The Family Connection, we will ask for you to be registered and upload your certifications.
 When The Family Connection does reporting on your taught programs, the information you input for your teaching hours will match our reports.
 For a monthly email & more professional development training opportunities, please connect to the OPEC Parenting Educator Post (email sign up at bottom of page).

-NEW!
 Trauma Stewardship An Everyday Guide to Caring for Self While Caring for Others — this book is available for free from TFFF Select Book Program!

 Mindfulness and Resilience to Stress at Work